Like many, you may have have wondered Does Social Media Impact SEO?

 - Paid Promo Group: w/ links to the articles shared on Twitter w/ a paid boost

 The results saw the Control Group have no change in visibility, Organic Group experienced a 12% growth, and the Paid Promo Group have 22% growth.
-Therefore, social media is playing a part in SEO ranking – albeit, perhaps not a direct one.
+So does social media impact SEO.
+We think so.
+It would appear that social media is playing a part in SEO ranking – albeit, perhaps not a direct one.

 So what are the learning curves here: